chetanpawar0989/DedupAndDefrag/README.md

-# DedupAndDefrag
+# Deduplication with Encryption and Snapshot
 Part of ESA course project.
-Implementing deduplication along with Encryption
+Implementing deduplication along with Encryption and snapshots.